LiberatedPixelCup/LPC-list/README.md

 ------------
 These games were created as part of the original 2012-2013 LPC competition.

+* **Alchemist Game** ([OGA Page](https://opengameart.org/content/alchemist-game)) ([Source code on Assembla](https://app.assembla.com/spaces/alchemist-game/git/source)) — Built in Java 1.7.
+Built around multiplayer, single player is possible but still requires opening a separate file to start a local server.

 * **Archer Man: Defender of the Unnamed Village** ([Github](https://github.com/CaptainJet/Archer_Man-Defender_of_the_Unnamed_Village)) — Defence game written in Ruby.
 Links to precompiled version and highscores are lost.

-* **Artificier's Quest: the Staff of Ivalder** ([OGA Files](https://opengameart.org/content/artificiers-quest-the-staff-of-ivalder)) ([Internet Archive source code](https://archive.org/details/AQTSoISourceV68)) ([Screenshots on Imgur](https://imgur.com/a/AVdmU#0)) — Action fantasy game.
+* **Artificier's Quest: the Staff of Ivalder** ([OGA page](https://opengameart.org/content/artificiers-quest-the-staff-of-ivalder)) ([Internet Archive source code](https://archive.org/details/AQTSoISourceV68)) ([Screenshots on Imgur](https://imgur.com/a/AVdmU#0)) — Action fantasy game.
 Outmaneuver your enemies and evade their attacks while destroying them with your own spells.

 * **Big Island** ([Github](https://github.com/seveibar/liberated-pixel-cup)) ([Play online on Github.io website](https://www.seveibar.com/projects.html#big-island)) — Open-world sandbox survival.
-By day, players explore, hire guards and upgrade their gear; by night, they attempt to save villagers from zombies - but they can't save everyone.
+By day, players explore, hire guards and upgrade their gear; by night, they attempt to save villagers from zombies — but they can't save everyone.
 Won the HTML5 Grand Prize in the original LPC competition, the version currently available has had several improvements patched into it after the jam.

+* **BitBrawl** ([OGA page](https://opengameart.org/content/bitbrawl)) ([Github](https://github.com/singpolyma/BitBrawl)) — PVP local multiplayer brawler.

+* **Bright Frame Tactics** ([Source code at Bitbucket](https://bitbucket.org/gr3yh47/bfcs/src/master/)) — Turn-based tactical strategy game, 2-player hotseat multiplayer.
+Written in Python.
+Received patches a while after the contest end.

-* **Castle Defense** ([OGA File](https://opengameart.org/content/castle-defense)) — Fast-paced maths game, won second place on the individual competition.
+* **Castle Defense** ([OGA page](https://opengameart.org/content/castle-defense)) — Fast-paced maths game, won second place on the individual competition.
 The original website where you could play it online is no longer online and the Wayback Machine has no copy preserved, but OGA kept a .zip of the game's original version released for the competition.

 * **Dungeon Tactics** ([IndieDB Page](https://www.indiedb.com/games/dungeon-tactics)) — Skirmish RPG that incorporates LPC sprites into a 3D game.
 Initial version needs to be compiled from source.
 Continued development for a few more versions after the initial competition release.